Childrens Instrument Recycle Program (CHIRP)

 They may not look like much when they are donated but they provide hidden treasures.
 Sometimes they arrive in pieces; sometimes they’re ready to play; some instruments are very old with years of use; some are newer with lots of notes left in them; whatever the shape of the instrument, it can help provide an opportunity for a needy student.

 The donated instruments are refurbished by repair technicians at Bandland at no cost to the donor.
 They are evaluated, repaired, cleaned, and put in good playing condition -- ready to be placed in the hands of an eager student.
+Instruments not feasible for repairing may be sent to an art studio, ehere art is sold and proceeds go to the CHIRP fund to be used for supplies, repairs, etc.

 As classes begin each year, a few students do not have instruments.
 These are students that have demonstrated an aptitude for music and the desire to learn.
 They sit silently while their classmates start making their very first sounds.